 “Be very clear about the debt – not only will it impact his/her ability to buy a home in the future, but it also impacts his/her ability to retire.
-Ask if it’s worth working another five or more years when they are in their 60’s.
-Because the money they’ll be spending to pay back debt in their 20s and 30s would be money, they could have put towards retirement.”
+Ask if it’s worth working another five or more years when they are in their 60s.
+Because the money they’ll be spending to pay back debt in their 20s and 30s would be money they could have put toward retirement.”

 “Debt isn’t evil.
 Debt with a plan is the only way some of our kids will get a college degree.”

-A parent recently shared with me that she wished someone had coached her before her kids went to college.
-The parent ended up derailing their own retirement dreams to help out their child in college debt.
-The child lived at home for years to help offset the debt.
+A parent once said she wished she was coached before her kids went to college.
+She and her spouse ended up derailing their own retirement dreams to help their kid with college debt, allowing him to live at home for a few years.

-Here is how you can help your child balance their career dream and the financial impact it may have
+Here is how you can help your teen balance their career dream and the financial impact it may have:

-Research, research, research the career.
-Too many kids think they want a particular job then a year or two after college they realize they hate it and don’t want it as a career
+- Research, research, research the career.
+Too many kids think they want a particular job, realizing after a year or two that they hate it and no longer want that career.

-- Have them find out the annual salaries for the career they want.
-ONET Online is an excellent resource for this.
+- Have them find out the annual salary for the career they want.
+ONET Online is an excellent resource.

 - Understand the projected growth for the career.
 Will there be more or fewer jobs in the future?
 Where are these jobs located?

-Once your child completes these steps they can then better determine if they still want to pursue their dream career.
-Maybe they are willing to incur the debt and will set a clear plan of how they will pay it off.
-One parent on Facebook suggested that kids Listen to Dave Ramsey’s Total Money Makeover or Chris Hogan’s Everyday Millionaire.
+Once your teen completes these steps, they should be better able to decide if they still want to pursue their dream career.
+Maybe they are willing to incur the debt and set a clear plan of how to pay it off.
+One parent on Facebook suggested that kids listen to Dave Ramsey’s Total Money Makeover or Chris Hogan’s Everyday Millionaire.

-This is why it’s essential to help your child determine their career choices in sophomore and junior years of high school.
+This is why it’s essential to help your teen determine their career choices during their sophomore and junior years of high school.
 You need the time to create a clear financial plan to get them to their ideal college.
 I suggest you work with a college financial planner that can help you with economic aspects like merit aid and scholarships.

-Contact me if you want to make sure your child is making the right career choice.
-I utilize a career assessment that matches a person’s interest directly to specific jobs.
+Contact me if you want to be sure your teen is making the right choice for their future.
+I utilize a career assessment that matches a person’s interests directly to specific jobs.
 The jobs have been thoroughly researched on what it takes to be successful and what could derail success.
-Email me at email@example.com.
+Schedule a complimentary strategy session with me here.